 Limitations.

 The limitations of the study were the small number of students participating, and the lack of engagement from some professional groups.
+Also, there was some misunderstanding by the students about what was meant by a ‘professional’, this was due to poor communication by the researchers and would need to be improved for further studies.

 Recommendations.

 From the data it is possible to provide real examples and to indicate to students which professional groups they are likely to encounter in their practice.
+These are examples that can be used in IPL sessions.
 It is hoped that this will help students to understand the relevance of IPL and to be able to apply it to their future career.
 The results of this study can be used to provide examples for students during the IPL modules and be used as a teaching and learning tool.

 Students can also start to think about the different interprofessional interactions that occur and the power differentials involved in these interactions.
 Assumptions about different professional groups can be challenged, and students can consider the remit, values and professional culture of different professional groups.
 They can also start to apply IPL to their own area of practice and think about which professionals they are likely to encounter in their professional career.

 It is hoped that a more detailed study can be carried out with further students involved, to include the students from the groups that were missing from this study.
+Better briefing of the students before collecting data would be needed.

 References.